We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Run the application locally:

-./mvnw package && java -jar target/helloworld-0.0.1-SNAPSHOT.jar
+./mvnw package && java -jar target/helloworld-0.0.1-SNAPSHOT.jarGo to

 In your project directory, create a file named

-and copy the code block below into it.
+Dockerfileand copy the code block below into it.
 For detailed instructions on dockerizing a Spring Boot app, see Spring Boot with Docker.
 For additional information on multi-stage docker builds for Java see Creating Smaller Java Image using Docker Multi-stage Build.# Use the official maven/Java 8 image to create a build artifact. # https://hub.docker.com/_/maven FROM maven:3.5-jdk-8-alpine as builder # Copy local code to the container image.
 WORKDIR /app COPY pom.xml .
 COPY src ./src # Build a release artifact.
 RUN mvn package -DskipTests # Use AdoptOpenJDK for base image. # It's important to use OpenJDK 8u191 or above that has container support enabled. # https://hub.docker.com/r/adoptopenjdk/openjdk8 # https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds FROM adoptopenjdk/openjdk8:jdk8u202-b08-alpine-slim # Copy the jar to the production image from the builder stage.
 COPY --from=builder /app/target/helloworld-*.jar /helloworld.jar # Run the web service on container startup.
-CMD ["java", "-Djava.security.egd=file:/dev/./urandom", "-jar", "/helloworld.jar"]
+CMD ["java", "-Djava.security.egd=file:/dev/./urandom", "-jar", "/helloworld.jar"] -

 Create a new file,

-with your Docker Hub username.apiVersion: serving.knative.dev/v1 kind: Service metadata: name: helloworld-java-spring namespace: default spec: template: spec: containers: - image: docker.io/{username}/helloworld-java-spring env: - name: TARGET value: "Spring Boot Sample v1"
+service.yamland copy the following service definition into the file.
+Make sure to replace{username}with your Docker Hub username.apiVersion: serving.knative.dev/v1 kind: Service metadata: name: helloworld-java-spring namespace: default spec: template: spec: containers: - image: docker.io/{username}/helloworld-java-spring env: - name: TARGET value: "Spring Boot Sample v1"

 Building and deploying the sample